 Dyslexia SA would like to thank the Minister for Education John Gardner and the previous Education Minister, Susan Close for both supporting the implementation of a phonics check at the end of Year One.
 We would also like to thank the Minister for education, John Gardner for developing the Literacy Guarantee Policy.
 It certainly is a step in the right direction in closing the research to practice gap in the acquisition of reading for all South Australian children.

 However, to have a truly effective and evidence-based literacy practice in systematic, synthetic phonics we need the right resources in our schools.
 The most effective resource which allows developing readers to practice their decoding skills is decodable readers (also referred to as phonics books).

 Currently, South Australian schools invest huge amounts of money in buying PM readers, (most parents know these as the levelled ‘take home’ readers).
 Our strong view is that PM readers are an inadequate reading resource based on the discredited ‘whole language’ system of reading which relies heavily on looking at pictures, saying the first sound and making a guess on what word fits best and not sequential decoding skills required for the teaching of phonics.
 Schools invest in these resources largely due to the mandated methods of assessing reading progress.
 Our view on why this type of assessment should be abolished can be found here.

 A phonics check and literacy coaches are ineffectual if a teacher and child do not have the right phonics-based resources.
-DECD must no longer waste tax payers’ money on non-evidence-based reading instruction.
+DfE must no longer waste tax payers’ money on non-evidence-based reading instruction.
 To invest in phonics means to invest in evidence.
 Decodable readers are the best reading resources for our South Australian children.
 Together we can make it happen.
-Decodable readers in all schools must be a funded election promise for 2018!
+Decodable readers in all schools must be a promise for all South Australian children!

 Why SA needs decodable readers: